break-stuff/clarion/docs/framework/documentation/variables.md

 ## Z-Indexes

 This is usually on of the most obvious and yet most comical implementations to talk about.
 When asking developers how they handle z-indexes in their application, the most common answer is to set the value to `9999`.
 If that doesn't work, continue adding a 9 on the end until it does.
 Having a repeatable pattern and process for this should help remove this behavior as well as some of the unpredictability of your application.
-Another common pattern is, rather than using the values below, use the component that you are setting the z-index for (`tooltip`, `modal`, etc.).

 ```scss
 $z-indexes: (